Hampi, India: Traveling Back to a Golden Era

 The temple’s architecture is so marvelous, that such a structure today wouldn’t be possible even with hi-tech precision instruments and today’s world-class architects.

-I would not write about the history of who built the temple for whom, and make an otherwise interesting story boring.
-Two main attractions of the temple: inverted shadow of the temple tower for its indigenous architecture and Lakshmi, the temple elephant; you wouldn’t miss the later- easy to spot, but don’t miss out on the inverted shadow- it’s a bit tricky to spot.
+I would not write about the history of who built the temple for whom and make an otherwise interesting story boring.
+Two main attractions of the temple: inverted shadow of the temple tower for its indigenous architecture and Lakshmi, the temple elephant; you wouldn’t miss the latter– easy to spot, but don’t miss out on the inverted shadow– it’s a bit tricky to spot.

-Fifteen rupees ticket to the other bank of the river would take you to a different reality – a small self-contained tourist village.
-I stayed in the much recommended Shanthi Guest House on other side of the river.
+A ticket for fifteen rupees to the other bank of the river would take you to a different reality – a small self-contained tourist village.
+I stayed in the much recommended Shanthi Guest House on the other side of the river.

 The guest house was neat with green fields and boulder hills surrounded.
 One of the western tourists there told me “your land is so much giving”, looking at the green all around.
 I totally agree; no matter how much ever we do to the land here, she always gives.

 The best way to get around Hampi is by bike.
 You could hire two-wheelers for cheap on either side of the river.
 The first thing that you should probably do when you visit Hampi is to get a map of the ruins, or else it is very likely that you might miss some hidden treasures.

 Sister rocks, Narashima statue, Krishna Temple Market ruins and the pond by it, burned down palaces and mint area, royal bath, giant elephant stable, and a lot of history – the beauty and magic of these places are better experienced than to be read about.